Flashcards in Radioactivity Deck (101):

 What are the 4 main types of nuclear radiation?

-What happens if an atoms is unstable?
+What happens if an atom or isotope is unstable?

 What is activity?